The holiday shopping bonanza known as Black Friday is the busiest shopping day of the year. But have you ever wondered how it got that name?

 Hello, Cyber Monday!

-Fun Fact: Approximately 58 million people shop online only, versus roughly 51 million who shop at physical stores only.
+Fun Fact: Approximately 58 million people shop online only, vs. roughly 51 million who shop at physical stores only.